 The centerpiece of a 300-acre estate that hugs the southern coastline of Curaçao, Blue Bay presents a serious golfing challenge.
-A number of fairways feature water hazards – either in the form of the Caribbean Sea by the shore or inland lakes and lagoons – as they wind their way over a rolling landscape bounded by residential developments.
+A number of fairways feature water hazards – either in the form of the Caribbean Sea by the shore or inland lakes and lagoons – as the holes wind their way over a rolling landscape bounded by residential developments.

-Many regard the 220-yard, par three, 5th as the signature hole on the course and it’s easy to understand why.
+Many regard the par three, 6th as the signature hole on the course and it’s easy to understand why.
 Played from an elevated position, tee shots have a substantial carry across an inlet to negotiate before reaching a distant green perched on the side of the sea – a three on the card will feel like a birdie here!

 Located just the north-west of downtown Willemstad the capital city, the course plays along the Caribbean Sea.
 It is part of the Blue Bay Golf and Beach Resort, once you drive through the gate’s security, it is just a 5 min short drive.
 You don't have to be staying at the resort to play the course.

 Designed by William ‘Rocky’ Rocquemore, he took advantage of the steep elevation to create challenging holes.
 Especially the signature holes 5&6 which are dramatic as they play down to the ocean.

 Blue Bay is not as well-known nor does it get the notoriety as the other 18-hole course on the island Old Quarry.
 The green fees are cheaper.
 But that should not stop you from booking a tee time.